TwlyY29/r_validator/README.md

 * **Only tasks count.**<br/>
     For testing an individual task, the corresponding function is called.
 Effects of sourcing the student submission file do not count to individual tasks.

-The solution of a student is inside an object called `res` (this is specified in the [test_safe_call.R](tools/test_safe_call.R) if you're interested in the nitty whitty details).
+The solution of a student is inside an object called `res`.
+The call to the student's function is assembled from the content of the columns "Function Name", "Signature" (and, optionally, "Standard Parameters") of the [task_db.tsv](task_db.tsv).
+It is surrounded with a few "security measurements" in order to prevent students from printing something that increases the point-counter (as specified in the [test_safe_call.R](tools/test_safe_call.R) if you're interested in the nitty whitty details).

+However, a test calls the student's function and saves the result in `res`.
 You have a few built-in possibilities to perform checks of this `res` object:

 * `checkEquals`: checks if two lists contain the same elements
 * `checkEqualsNumeric`: checks if two vectors contain the same numbers